 Sandy Cape Fishing

 Whilst you are allowed to fish on Fraser Island, you need to be careful as you’re not allowed to fish in certain areas.
 Don’t worry though, the area is often signed to inform you where you can and can’t cast a line.
 If you’re looking to buy some bait before your trek up the beach you can purchase worms from Eurong beach.
 The best thing about these worms is that they’re fresh, which means they’ll taste better to the fish and they stay on your hook better than cured worms.
 If you’d like some extra information, the information bay has some helpful maps.
 They even provide information about wildlife to help you along the way.
 You can also pay your camping fees at the information bay, along with information about North Head, Sandy Cape and the marine park.

-The Cape itself is a pristine environment and for that reason, it’s a good idea to Camp in the designated sites along the Northern Beach.
+The Cape itself is a pristine environment, it’s a good idea to camp in designated sites along the Northern Beach.
 We have found a beauty hard up against this sand blow offering protection and an elevated view from the top.
 If you can’t find a decent sand dune to park behind, we’d suggest finding some foliage to help protect you from the wind and allow you some shady patches away from the sun.

-Once we found our chosen campsite, it was here that all Swifty’s toys come out including the hammock, not sure if that’s standard ARB Kit!
-One thing to remember is travelling up here is that driving on low tide is a must!
-It’s also important to remember that you can’t drive on the beaches at night in turtle season.
+Once we found our chosen campsite, it was here that all Swifty’s toys come out including the hammock.
+Not sure if that’s standard ARB Kit.
+One thing to remember when travelling up here is that driving on low tide is a must!
+It’s also important to remember that you can’t drive up the beaches at night during turtle season.

 The Cape is a really special place, very isolated and sparse but beautiful in its own way.
-It’s one-stop that has got to be on your Fraser island bucket list.
+It’s one-stop that has got to be on your Fraser island bucket list!

 Don’t forget to check out Episode 29 of the Campr series for all the action at Fraser Island.